Curriculum Associates logo.

 Describe your motto on data-driven instruction.
 Consider how you use i‑Ready or other data.

-Effective instruction is not about how well I taught it, but how well my students learned it, and data shows me whether or not the students grasped the concepts I’ve taught.
-I begin by using Diagnostic and state assessment data and constantly use the data from students' i-Ready learning paths, independent practices, and standards masteries to inform how I need to proceed with my instruction throughout the year.
+Effective instruction is not about how well I taught, but how well students learned.
+I use Diagnostic and state assessment data and the data from students' i-Ready learning paths to inform how I proceed with instruction throughout the year.

 Describe your classroom culture in three words.